KensoDev/gong/README.md

 Login will check your credentials against Jira, if details are correct, it will save the login details to disk.
 By default this goes to `$HOME/.gong.ini`

+### Start working on an issue

+`gong start {issue-id} --type feature`

+If you want to start working on an issue, you can type in `gong start` with the issue id and what type of work is this (defaults to feature).

+This will do a couple of things

+1. Create a branch name `{type}/{issue-id}-{issue-title-sluggified}`
+2. Transition the issue to a started state

+## Work in progress

+This is very much a work in progress and I am adding more features.

+Upcoming features

+### gong browse

+While working on a branch that matches the gong regular expression (look above), you can type `gong browse` and it will open up a browser opened on the issue automatically.

+### gong comment

+While working on a branch that matches the gong regular expression, you can type `gong comment "some comment"` and it will send a comment on the ticket.

+This is a perfect way to streamline communication

+### gong slack

+Send a message to a slack channel, tagging the issue you are working on

+### gong create

+Create a ticket, automatically giving you an id and starting to work on the issue.